Updated: 5 days ago

 Many are willing to enter the market if they are offered a deal with good risk premiums and to hold through the recovery as they have seen how property prices have rebounded back consistently in the past.

-Further, with global quantitative easing at unprecedented levels, the demand for good physical assets with regularity of income will ultimately prevail when the dust settles.
+Further, with global quantitative easing (Money printing) at unprecedented levels, the demand for good physical assets with regularity of income and low volatility will ultimately prevail when the dust settles.

 Larger homes, such as 3 and 4 bedroom apartments, penthouses and landed properties, are the preference of this group of ready buyers.